Log4j uses the classes shown in the diagram below.

 In example 3, the loggersroot, X and X.Y.Z each have a configured LoggerConfig with the same name.
 The Logger X.Y does not have a configured LoggerConfig with a matching name so uses the configuration of LoggerConfig X since that is the LoggerConfig whose name has the longest match to the start of the Logger's name.

-The table below provides illustrates how Level filtering works.
-Im the table, the vertical header shows the Level of the LogEvent, while the horizontal header shows the Level associated with the appopriate LoggerConfig.
+The table below illustrates how Level filtering works.
+In the table, the vertical header shows the Level of the LogEvent, while the horizontal header shows the Level associated with the appropriate LoggerConfig.
 The intersection identifies whether the LogEvent would be allowed to pass for further processing (Yes) or discarded (No).

 Although an event may be accepted by a Filter the event still might not be logged.
 This can happen when the event is accepted by the pre-LoggerConfig Filter but is then denied by a LoggerConfig filter or is denied by all Appenders.

 The ability to selectively enable or disable logging requests based on their logger is only part of the picture.
 Log4j allows logging requests to print to multiple destinations.
 In log4j speak, an output destination is called an Appender.
-Currently, appenders exist for the console, files, remote socket servers, Apache Flume, JMS, and remote UNIX Syslog daemons.
+Currently, appenders exist for the console, files, remote socket servers, Apache Flume, JMS, remote UNIX Syslog daemons, and various database APIs.
+See the section on Appenders for more details on the various types available.
 More than one Appender can be attached to a Logger.

 An Appender can be added to a Logger by calling the addLoggerAppender method of the current Configuration.
 If a LoggerConfig matching the name of the Logger does not exist, one will be created, the Appender will be attached to it and then all Loggers will be notified to update their LoggerConfig references.